• Skip to primary navigation

 Black Lung Organizer

 Courtney joined ACLC in July 2019 to assist the regional Black Lung Associations.
 She has previously worked on access to safe housing and health care for uninsured families in the region.
 In 2018, Courtney received her M.A. in Appalachian Studies from East Tennessee State University and completed her thesis, Running the Health Care Marathon: An Ethnography of a Charitable Clinic in a Rural Appalachian Community.
-Courtney completed a fellowship at the Appalachian Regional Commission in 2018 and she also holds a B.S. in Biology from the University of Maryland Eastern.
+Courtney completed a fellowship at the Appalachian Regional Commission in 2018 and she also holds a B.S. in Biology from the University of Maryland Eastern Shore.

 unnamed 1

-Carrie Wells Carter
+Carrie Wells Carter,

 Programs Associate